 When you're wondering what not to put on your dating profile, the answer is... nothing.
 Don't leave empty space.

 Your photos are your personal brand.
 Bad photos signal low social value and a shocking lack of self-awareness.
 It communicates, "This is the absolute best I can do," and that is a massive turn-off.
+If you want to understand why that reaction happens so fast, read more about the psychology of dating photos.

 It suggests you don't have friends who can take a decent picture of you, or that you don't do anything interesting enough to be photographed.
 If you are getting Tinder no matches, this is almost certainly the primary reason.